jwindelborg/privacybadger/README.md

+# This fork should not be used by anyone.
+You have been warned!

 Privacy Badger [![Build Status](https://travis-ci.org/EFForg/privacybadger.svg?branch=master)](https://travis-ci.org/EFForg/privacybadger)
 ===================
 Privacy Badger is a browser extension that automatically learns to block invisible trackers.
 Instead of keeping lists of what to block, Privacy Badger learns by watching which domains appear to be tracking you as you browse the Web.